elle4/symposiumcollection2/pages/about.md

 # About {{ site.title }}

-**Hi** This is a digital collection site built via metadata and Jekyll.
+**Hi.** This is a digital collection site built via metadata and Jekyll.

 ### Who are we?